GhaliahMut/Memory-Game-Project/README.md

 # Memory Game Project

-# Project Purpose:
-This game was build for the Udactity Front-End Nanodegree Program.
+This game was built for the Udactity Front-End Nanodegree Program.

 # Table of Contents
 * [How to Play Memory Game](#how-to-play-memory-game)
-* [Used Resources] (#used-resources)
+* [Used Resources to complete the project] (#used-resources-to-complete-the-project)

 ## How to Play Memory Game